reimandlab/ActiveDriverDB/README.md

 cd website
 python3 -m pip install -r requirements.txt
 ```
 In case of problems with the execution of commands above on Debian/Ubuntu running machines, look at the bottom of this page where alternative instructions are given.
-An additional requirement is `bsddb3` package, which is often easier to install system-wide with your package manager (on Debian named `python3-bsddb3`).
-You may need to add a symbolic link to the package inside of your virtual environment.

 ### Backend